alexqs96/translate-inline/readme.md

 ```

+### Or use currentLang variable to get the current language value, for example: "es" or "en"

 ### Important: this method might increase your HTML size, but it can make managing translations on your page easier.
 ### Any suggestions or improvements are welcome!
 Feel free to check out my portfolio to contact me.